-The RFTXRX interrupt is related to the RFD register.
+The RFTXTX interrupt is related to the RFD register.
 The CPU interrupt flag RFTXRXIF found in the TCON register is asserted when there are data in the RFD register ready to be read (RX), and when a new byte can be written (TX).
-In TX, the RFTXRXIF flag will not be asserted before an STX strobe has been issued, meaning that one can not write to the RFD register before issuing an STX strobe.

-For an interrupt request to be generated whenTCON.RFTXRXIFisasserted,IENO.RFTXRXIEmust be 1.
+For an interrupt request to be generated when TCON.RFTXRXIF is asserted, IENO.RFTXRXIE must be 1.